 - Tours: We love booking guided tours, especially food tours and walking tours, to get a local's perspective and a history lesson while sight-seeing!
 We book our tours using Viator and GetYourGuide.

-- Transportation: We use Rome2Rio to figure out how to get from place to place using public transit.
-When we book a rental car, we use Kayak to find the best deal.
+- Transportation: We use Rome2Rio to figure out how to get from place to place, and book local transportation online using Bookaway wherever we can.
+When we book a rental car, we use DiscoverCars to compare rental companies and find the best deal.

-- Luggage Storage: Checking out early or taking advantage of a long layover?
-Use Stasher to safely store your luggage while you're running around.
-Be sure to use the code PW10 for 10% off your booking!
+- Luggage Storage: Whenever we're checking out early or taking advantage of a long layover, we use LuggageHero to safely store our luggage while we're running around.
+Use the code PRACTICALW for 2 hours of free luggage storage on us.

 - What to Pack: Here are the travel essentials that we bring on every trip.
 We also have packing lists for hot weather, cold weather, and many more.
 Take a look at all of our packing guides!